-Is Being Bougie the Worst Thing In the World To Be?
+Why Being Bougie the Best Thing in the World To Be

 One day, I was driving a family member somewhere and I’m not sure how it came up, but during the conversation, she called me, “bougie.”
 But she didn’t just say the word as a normal adjective, like the small bird or the big truck.
 She emphasized the word, bougie, with a sour face, as if she were spitting out something that was sour and disgusting.

 I didn’t give any kind of response to what was obviously meant to be a pejorative descriptor.
 Why would she use such a disparaging label, as if we weren’t family?
 And as if being bougie was such a bad thing?